jwiegley/johnwiegley/drafts/drafts.md

 # Text

+May I suggest that in sensitive conversations like this, once we start comparing degrees of suffering we have perhaps missed the point.
+I had understood Robert's original comment to be saying something along these lines (and I beg his forgiveness for my elaboration): Why do we emphasize Iranian suffering when there are so many Black people suffering from racism here and now?
+Which, if addressed, would help us solve such problems everywhere in the world, as has been promised in our Writings?

+I think this is a point worthy of contemplation, yet we've diverged into many side topics that have obscured this point; made people's concerns feel diminished; and in general have made the bitter subject of racism yet again difficult to discuss openly and frankly in a public Bahá’í context.

+What can solve our problems is for us to become closer in the truth, so that we can find the meaning of justice and thus establish unity.
+Where that begins is listening intently when a person who is actively suffering brings something to our attention; not by comparing sufferings or bringing up events from over a century ago, however painfully acute the memory may be.
+Talking a lot about Persian suffering and not so much about Black suffering is something our community does, is doing, has a problem with, and needs to be more aware of.

+It's not that we are not one soul in many bodies: one race, one being, one reality; it's that the world does not recognize this, and we are part of that world.
+We are still working to educate and free ourselves from its pernicious influence.
+Until Robert no longer feels the sharp edge of this distinction being made on the basis of color, it is careless for us to assert that it does not exist.
+We have to address the "social reality" in our communities -- *because* it is false -- until we dissolve it through just laws and just behaviors.

+Even implying it is not real does not address the damage caused by those who still act as though it were.
+It only makes it harder to talk about!

+Further, I think the Pupil of the Eye is a profound designation.
+One of the things I understand it to mean is that our collective vision of humanity cannot become clear until the Pupil of the Eye confirm this vision.
+That is, nothing we say about racial justice and race unity can be definitive, until the POTE themselves declare that we have achieved this unity.
+They have the vision, the awareness, and a sensitivity to these issues that we lack.
+So in all these discussions, we must show our eagerness to reach out, listen and learn, almost like blinded men being guided down the right path toward social justice.

+As ‘Abdu’l-Bahá says in Some Answered Questions: "... it is known that the pupil of the eye is black so as to attract the rays of the sun, for if it were another color -- that is, uniformly white -- it would not attract the rays of the sun."

+# Text

 However, we have a soul, a mystery beyond mysteries, and I have no idea what its capabilities are.
 Only God decides its movement.
 What I call “John” is a mortal thing, a limited self, who can only examine the Boundless Sea